Last updated: June 15, 2020

 OTHER PROGRAMS AND SERVICES

-- Select Appointments via Telephone: Appointments with mental health counsellors, dietitians and SOY youth resource workers (YRWs) may be conducted via telephone where possible.
+- Select Virtual Appointments via Video and/or Audio: Appointments with mental health counsellors, dietitians, the Diabetes Education Program, and SOY youth resource workers (YRWs) may be conducted via video, audio and/or telephone where possible.
 This will be managed on a case-by-case basis with your clinician/Sherbourne staff member.

-- Groups and Drop-ins: All community groups and drop-ins are cancelled until further notice.
-Service users can still access select Hep C and harm reduction support.
+- Groups and Drop-ins: All onsite community groups and drop-ins are cancelled until further notice, however some group supports are now being offered virtually.
+Service users can also still access select Hep C and harm reduction support.

 - Mental Health Intake: Our Mental Health Services will not be accepting new intakes for the time being.
 If you have an emergency please go to your nearest Emergency Department or contact the Gerstein Crisis Line: (416) 929-5200.